sensoworks/docs/docs/edge-and-fog/fog-getting-started-guide.md

 ## Edit the config file of fhe Fog gateway

-The Getting Started guide includes a pre-configured file for the Fog Gateway that processes temperature data from the MQTT topic, performs data aggregation and analysis, and outputs the results to files and sends them to the Sensoworks platform (this step is "disable" at the beginning because it requires a token from the plaftform).
+The Getting Started guide includes a pre-configured file for the Fog Gateway that processes temperature data from the MQTT topic, performs data aggregation and analysis, and outputs the results to files and sends them to the Sensoworks platform.

 ```sh
 # Move back to the root directory of the Fog gateway